traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ here's everyone with their computer science degrees and then there's me.

-^ folks started a ml study group.
+^ folks started a ml study group

 ^ Everyone else learning fast

-^ but i was falling behind from the first study group and was beating myself up about it.
+^ falling behind from the first study group

-^ i wanted to prove that i could learn all these concepts but in my own style.
+^ i wanted to prove that i could learn all these concepts but do it in my own style.

 ^ so i found other ways some other courses and decided to create a physical use case for ML that was relevant to me and my interests

-^ So yeah the real reason i built this is because I couldn't keep up with a machine learning study group at work.
+^ the real reason i built this is because I couldn't keep up with a ML study group at work.

 ---